Blechnum have basal leaves that form a rosette, and measure between 15 and 150 cm.

 Mulch my blechnum

-Lay a thick mulch around your blechne in the ground before winter, because it can not stand the intense cold.
+Lay a thick mulch around your blechne in open soil before winter, because it can not stand the intense cold.